 Returning to the historical aspect of these fuzzy borders, if we take a look at the territories over time, we can see how things get a bit confusing.
 Below is a map of Austria-Hungary in 1914, with modern-day place names for reference.

-As an example of how changing place names can affect genealogical research, I present the death certificate of my great-grandfather John Jaworski.
+Here is an example of how changing place names can affect genealogical research.
+Below, I present the death certificate of my great-grandfather John Jaworski.
 When I began researching John, this was the first document I encountered with his name on it.
 I knew where he and his family lived and where he died, so this record tells me his place and date of birth.
 Sort of.

 John died in 1955 and his place of birth is listed as Poland.
-His son was the informant, and John’s wife was still living, so I assumed the information was fairly accurate.
-If the informant was not well-acquainted with the deceased, details on this document could be entirely incorrect or simply incomplete.
+His son was the informant.
+John’s wife was still living, so I assumed the information was fairly accurate.
+If the informant was not well-acquainted with the deceased, details on this document could be incorrect.

 In 1918, John and his wife Mary had a son who only lived a few days.
 Baby Walter’s death certificate lists his father’s place of birth as Austria-Poland.
 This tells us John was likely not Prussian, but probably from Galicia.

-The next document wasn’t as easy to locate, but it was very useful.
-I visited the Carbon County, PA archives and found John’s immigration records on microfilm.
+The next item wasn’t as easy to locate, but it was very useful.
+I visited the Carbon County archives in Jim Thorpe, PA, and found John’s immigration records on microfilm.
 Below is the clearest image I could capture.

 This is John’s naturalization petition from 1914.
 His birthday is listed as December 25th, 1881 and It says he emigrated via Rotterdam, Holland on the vessel Nassau on September 12th, 1901.
-I have yet to locate John’s manifest (not every passenger list survived the years), but there are enough details on this document to verify his birthplace.
+I have yet to locate John’s manifest (not every passenger list survived), but there are enough details on this document to start looking for his birth record.

-“Changing” birthplaces appear frequently in central European genealogical study and can be a troublesome obstacle for some just getting started.
+“Changing” birthplaces appear frequently in central European genealogical study.
+This can be a troublesome obstacle for some just getting started.
 By learning a bit about the events that shaped national borders, we can more easily figure out where our ancestors came from.
 We may also gain a better understanding of why they left.